Dr Ross Ellenhorn – Hope, uncertainty, and the human need to feel held.

-This conversation moves between psychology, creativity and the deep need for belonging.
-Ross shares why uncertainty is so difficult for us to hold, why hope can feel frightening, and how loneliness reshapes the mind.
-He explores what it means to be witnessed rather than fixed, and why play and creativity are essential for reconnecting with others and with ourselves.
+The conversation moves between psychology, creativity and belonging.
+Ross explores what it means to be witnessed rather than fixed, why play and creativity are essential for reconnecting with others and with ourselves, and how we might begin building the kinds of spaces and relationships that actually hold people.

 • Why uncertainty can feel heavier than pain